 - The West Allis Amateur Radio Club proposed a winter hamfest.
 Area clubs including MRAC are invited to participate in the planning and operation of the hamfest with profits and costs to be divided accordingly.
-MRAC eventually declined to participate. - Novice hams were allowed the use of VFOs instead of only crystal control for frequency.
-Their 2M operating privileges were removed. - Technician licenses are granted access to the complete 2 meter band (from just 145-147 MHz).. - FCC creates specific repeater rules leading to specific to repeater callsigns (with a "WR" prefix).
-This was the result of a number of amateurs around the country asking for more details in the rules regarding repeater construction and use (be careful what you wish for). - The first 6M moonbounce (EME) contact was completed between Joe Muscanere W5HNK and Richard Allen W5SXD in Houston Texas and Connie Marshall K5WVX and Sam Whitley W5WAX in Muskogee, Oklahoma (July 30). - The first meteor scatter contact on 432 MHz was completed by John Fox W0LER and Carl Scheideler W2AZL. - MFJ Enterprises is formed by Martin F. Jue in Starkville, Ms. Its first product was an audio CW filter. - Allied Radio exits the mail order business. - Atari Inc. is incorporated and the company introduces the arcade video game "Pong". - President Nixon makes first China visit by a modern day president. - While campaigning for President, Alabama Governor George Wallace is shot and paralyzed from the waist down.
+MRAC eventually declined to participate (we made a lot of wrong moves in the early 70's). - Novice hams were allowed the use of VFOs instead of only crystal control for frequency.
+Their 2M operating privileges were removed. - Technician licenses are granted access to the complete 2 meter band (up from just 145-147 MHz).. - FCC creates specific repeater rules leading to specific to repeater callsigns (with a "WR" prefix).
+This was the result of a number of amateurs around the country asking for more details in the rules regarding repeater construction and use ("be careful what you wish for"). - The first 6M moonbounce (EME) contact was completed between Joe Muscanere W5HNK and Richard Allen W5SXD in Houston Texas and Connie Marshall K5WVX and Sam Whitley W5WAX in Muskogee, Oklahoma (July 30). - The first meteor scatter contact on 432 MHz was completed by John Fox W0LER and Carl Scheideler W2AZL. - MFJ Enterprises is formed by Martin F. Jue in Starkville, Ms. Its first product was an audio CW filter kit that sold for \$9.95. - Roland Stordahl (now AE5E), a college student working on his PhD in electrical engineering, assembled a kit of parts to build an electronic keyer and began selling the kit via mail order.
+The name of the company formed to sell the kit was Digi-Key, and was based in Thief River Falls, Minnesota.
+The company would go on to become one of the largest distributors of electronic components in the world. - Allied Radio exits the mail order business. - Atari Inc. is incorporated and the company introduces the arcade video game "Pong". - President Nixon makes first China visit by a modern day president. - While campaigning for President, Alabama Governor George Wallace is shot and paralyzed from the waist down.